 Tuesday: Italy (where simplicity is the art)

-If French cheese is about terroir and tradition, Elena said, Italian cheese is about ingredient and technique—taking very few things and making them extraordinary.
+If French cheese is about terroir and tradition, Elena said, Italian cheese is about ingredient and technique.
+It uses very few things and makes them extraordinary.

 The philosophy

-Italian cheeses tend toward elegance through simplicity.
-Many of the greatest Italian cheeses use only milk, salt, and rennet.
-The magic comes from the animal’s diet, the aging process, and centuries of refined technique.
-Italy protects its cheeses through Denominazione di Origine Protetta (DOP) designations.
+Italian cheese is simple on purpose.
+Many of the best ones use only milk, salt, and rennet.
+The result comes from the milk, the aging, and the technique.
+Italy protects its cheeses through Denominazione di Origine Protetta (DOP) rules.

 The three cheeses Elena chose